-Today, the University serves nearly 2,000 students who study for undergraduate, graduate, and professional degrees.
-We honor more than 12,000 alumni who apply their education locally and around the world.
+Today, the University serves students who study for undergraduate, graduate, and professional degrees.
+We honor more than 15,000 alumni who apply their education locally and around the world.
 And each year we touch the lives of more than 30,000 people in Bay Area communities through outreach centers and a variety of public programs.

 Service to the community also remains a significant component of the mission of John F. Kennedy University.
-It continues to provide affordable mental health services through its counseling centers in Pleasant Hill, Sunnyvale and Oakland, which celebrated its 25 years of service to the Bay Area in 2007.
-The University now also has law clinics on its Pleasant Hill and Berkeley campuses, providing free legal services to low-income clients in the areas of housing and criminal defense
+It continues to provide affordable mental health services through its counseling centers in Pleasant Hill, Sunnyvale and Oakland, which celebrated its 35 years of service to the Bay Area in 2017.
+The University now also has law clinics on its Pleasant Hill campus, providing free legal services to low-income clients in the areas of housing and criminal defense.

-Today, JFK University’s College of Business and Professional Studies, College of Psychology and Holistic Studies, College of Law, Continuing Education Department, and Institute of Entrepreneurial Leadership offer more than 20 certificate and degree programs at the University’s three Bay Area locations and online.
+Today, JFK University’s College of Business and Professional Studies, College of Psychology, College of Law and Continuing Education Department offer more than 20 certificate and degree programs at the University’s three Bay Area locations and online.